Flutterando/README-Template/BLANK_README.md

 ## Acknowledgements

-Thank you to all the people who contributed to this project, whitout you this project would not be here today.
+Thank you to all the people who contributed to this project, whithout you this project would not be here today.

 <br>